 But before all that, let’s understand what word of mouth marketing is and why you should consider it.

 Word of mouth marketing is a combination of (intended & unintended) efforts to get your customers talking & sharing about your business’s product/service, online and offline.
 If the intended efforts include paying someone in the process, it’s called “word of mouth advertising,” but we’ll put it in the WOMM bracket for this article.

 In other words, word of mouth marketing is about people promoting your offerings to people they influence.
 The influence can be as direct as you recommending a product to your close friend to as stretched as you giving a 5-star rating on the app store and some unknown individual reading it from thousands of miles away.

 “People influence people.
 Nothing influences people more than a recommendation from a trusted friend.
 A trusted referral influences people more than the best broadcast message.
 A trusted referral is the Holy Grail of advertising.”

-This Mark Zuckerberg quote sums the importance of word of mouth marketing perfectly.
+This Mark Zuckerberg quote sums up the importance of word-of-mouth marketing perfectly.
 Statistically, too, word of mouth is perhaps the best marketing out there.